 To reach Vajra stand, book a taxi from your hotel or take a shared taxi (Alto/Wagon-R) from road, private taxi charge around Rs.
 100-200/- while shared taxi Rs.20/- per person from MG road.

 Find your Vehicle: Vajra stand is a four floor vehicle stand, where you can see hundreds of vehicle standing at a time.
 Here, you have to find out your tied-up vehicle your own as you already have the vehicle registration no.

 Payment for trip: Once you find your vehicle, you need to pay full amount directly to the driver or some other middle-man there.

 Sitting arrangement: It may be scary surprise for you.
 Yes, whether it is Sumo, Bolero or Max, it accommodate 10 passengers excluding driver and that’s really intimidating truth.
-Some of my co-passengers were unaware of this fact, so it should be clear BEFORE you book your ride.
+Some of my co-passengers were unaware of this fact, so it should be clear BEFORE you book your SHARED trip.

 Luckily, during our trip we were only 8 ( A family of 4, 1 couple and 1 more solo like me).